GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 # Work Log

+## 7/25/2023
+TO DO:
+* [ ] [SeRGS] Add JS code that creates and encrypts data using RSA key pairs
+* [x] [SeRGS] Integrate a PHP RSA library/install a PHP RSA plugin
+* [ ] [SeRGS] Secure all data exchange
+* [ ] [SeRGS] Add Other Accounts page (based on existing MPaSIS design)
+* [ ] [SeRGS] Add success and fail message whenever saving/updating service record
+* [ ] [MPaSIS] Change font-family (ask for suggestions)
+* [ ] [MPaSIS] Handle tied scores in the rankings
+* [ ] [MPaSIS] Test MPaSIS for production fitness
+* [ ] [MPaSIS] Add signatory names
+* [ ] [MPaSIS] Provide a field/checkbox for withdrawn applications
+* [ ] Make `/web/root/secure` folder more secure

+I resumed my work to make both ends (PHP and JS) meet in encryption.
+However, I've already spent the greater part of the day trying to find a way to make them work.
+At first, I tried to make the client generate an actual PEM-format key, but, to my dismay, the JS library that I found the most suitable for my purposes just can't do it.
+It can encrypt and decrypt, but all it can generate are numeric data used in the actual generation of the keys.
+I did consider making my own implementation (and I have already began this a few years back though I was unable to finish due to other priorities), but that would be too time consuming.
+The next option was making the PHP backend generate the key using the modulus and the exponents produced by the JS frontend, but I couldn't find any native implementation, although I did find a library (phpseclib) which could do it, so I think I'll go with that.
+However, the JSBN library is unable to encrypt strings or data that exceed the set bit length of the key, so I will still need to add code that will split the data into chunks which will be operable enough for JSBN.
+Time is running out.
+I'll need to continue this again, tomorrow.

 ## 7/24/2023
 TO DO:
 * [ ] [SeRGS] Add JS code that creates and encrypts data using RSA key pairs